Won’t Start

 Step 1

-Unplug the washer before doing anything — the lid switch is the most common reason an Amana NTW4516FW won’t start, because the machine won’t run if it thinks the lid is open.
+First things first — unplug the washer.
+The lid switch is the most common reason an Amana NTW4516FW won’t start.
+The machine won’t run if it thinks the lid is open.
 Release the top panel using the 2 spring clips and locate the lid switch inside the cabinet.
-Set your multimeter to Rx1 and test the switch contacts: they should show continuity (closed circuit) when the lid is depressed — if you get an open reading, replace the switch.
+Set your multimeter to Rx1 and test the switch contacts; they should show continuity (closed circuit) when the lid is depressed.
+If you get an open reading, it’s time to replace the switch.

 Step 2

 The timer controls when power reaches the motor, so a failed timer contact will prevent the wash cycle from ever starting.
 Remove the control panel (2 Phillips screws on the back of the panel) to access the timer behind the control knob.
-Set your multimeter to Rx1 and probe across the motor circuit terminals with the timer set to the start position — an open reading when continuity is expected means the timer needs to be replaced.
+Set your multimeter to Rx1 and probe across the motor circuit terminals with the timer set to the start position.
+An open reading when continuity is expected means the timer needs replacing.

 Step 3

-The drive motor is what actually spins the drum and agitator, so a failed winding means nothing will move regardless of what the controls are doing.
-With the washer unplugged, set your multimeter to Rx1 and test across the run winding terminals — a healthy winding reads 3–8Ω, and an open reading means the motor has failed.
-Test the start winding separately the same way, since either winding can fail independently.
+The drive motor is what actually spins the drum and agitator, so if the winding has failed, nothing will move regardless of what the controls are doing.
+With the washer unplugged, set your multimeter to Rx1 and test across the run winding terminals.
+A healthy winding should read 3–8Ω.
+An open reading means the motor has failed.
+Don’t forget to check the start winding separately, as either winding can fail independently.

 Step 4

-The thermal overload is a safety device built into the motor that cuts power if the motor overheats — if it has tripped, the washer will behave exactly like a dead motor even if the motor itself is fine.
-Leave the washer unplugged for at least 30 minutes to let the motor cool, then check whether it starts normally; if the thermal overload trips repeatedly, the motor is failing internally and will need replacement.
+The thermal overload is a safety device built into the motor that cuts power if it overheats.
+If it has tripped, the washer will act like a dead motor even if the motor itself is fine.
+Leave the washer unplugged for at least 30 minutes to let the motor cool, then check whether it starts normally.
+If the thermal overload trips repeatedly, the motor is likely failing internally and will need replacement.
 Pro tip: a motor that keeps overheating often has a worn bearing or seized pump creating extra load — check those before assuming the motor alone is at fault.

 Step 5

-If the individual components all tested fine, the problem may be a broken wire or connector in the circuit linking them together.
-With the washer unplugged, use your multimeter on Rx1 to trace continuity from the timer output, through the lid switch, and on to the motor — any open reading along this path points to a wiring failure at that point.
-Pay close attention to connectors and terminals, which can corrode or vibrate loose over time and are easy to overlook.
+If all the individual components tested fine, the issue might be a broken wire or connector in the circuit linking them together.
+With the washer unplugged, use your multimeter on Rx1 to trace continuity from the timer output through the lid switch and on to the motor.
+Any open reading along this path indicates a wiring failure at that point.
+Pay close attention to connectors and terminals, as they can corrode or vibrate loose over time and are easy to overlook.

 Step 6

-Reassemble the control panel and top panel, making sure all connectors are fully seated and the lid switch actuator lines up correctly with the lid.
-Restore power and run a full wash cycle to confirm the repair — listen for the motor engaging and verify the machine advances through the cycle.
+Reassemble the control panel and top panel, ensuring all connectors are fully seated and the lid switch actuator lines up correctly with the lid.
+Restore power and run a full wash cycle to confirm the repair.
+Listen for the motor engaging and verify the machine advances through the cycle.
 If the same symptom returns quickly, revisit the thermal overload steps, as an intermittent fault may only show up under load.

 Where to Buy Replacement Parts